 B & O service--passenger and freight--virtually ceased in the 1950's and today the only reminder of those times is the clatter of long lines of CSX coal cars passing through town.

-At its peak Couthouse Square and surrounding blocks boasted an Opera House (still standing, but empty), law offices, a large variety of retail stores, livery stables--succeeded by service stations.
+At its peak, the Couthouse Square and surrounding blocks boasted an Opera House, law offices, a large variety of retail stores, livery stables--succeeded by service stations.
 At one time or another the town boasted a movie theater, a sweet shop, jewelry store, pharmacy, doctors and dentists, shoe store, barbershops--just to name a few.
+After a few years of decline, Albion is enjoying a revival with most of the buildings downtown occupied and residents enjoy the square for numerous events and festivals.
+The town is still served by a hardware store, several restaurants, gift shops, offices, banks, grocery, doctor, dentist, pharmacy, ice cream shop and a fitness club.